-For context, in 2019, beauty and personal care M&A peaked at a total transaction valuation of $435 million.
+For context, in 2019, beauty and personal care M&A average transaction value peaked at $435 million.
 This declined somewhat post-pandemic.
-To compare, for the first half of 2023, transaction values have so far totaled $326 million, signaling strength in the sector.
-Of these 2023 transactions, 86% had valuations below $100 million.
+To compare, for the first half of 2023, transaction average values totaled $326 million, signaling strength in the sector.
+Among all 2023 transactions, 86% had valuations below $100 million.

 Gen Z, which accounts for 30% of beauty and personal care sales, will also drive a focus on non-legacy brands.

 In addition, technology-forward companies with data and analytics capabilities will be highly valued.
-Notably, DEI-focused brands are primarily attractive in the North American market.
+In addition, DEI-focused brands are primarily attractive in the North American market.

 Other key targets include Chinese companies, as well as those based in North America and Europe.

 That said, "geopolitical tensions" may also make investments in South Korea, Japan and India more attractive.
-(Already, the beauty industry has experienced heightened regional activity in India.)
+Already, the beauty industry has experienced heightened regional activity in India, as evidenced by Sephora's push into the market.

-In addition, brands struggling financially amid a wave of indie closures may prove attractive, "bargain" acquisitions.
+In addition, brands struggling financially amid a wave of indie closures may prove to be attractive, "bargain" acquisitions.
 This could lead to lower multiples in deals.

 Meanwhile, following supply chain issues, respondents expect raw material and packaging suppliers and manufacturers to be increasingly "upstream" integrated via new deals.